lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

                  <--- ack -----
 ~~~~

-If the cert. request is for a key agreement key (KAK) pair, then the
-POP can use any of the 3 ways described above for enc. key pairs,
-with the following changes: (1) the parenthetical text of {{sect-5.2.8.2}}
-is replaced with "(i.e., the certificate encrypted under the symmetric key
-derived from the CA's private KAK and the public key for which the certification
-request is being made)"; (2) the first
-parenthetical text of the challenge field of "Challenge" in the ASN.1 Module of {{sect-f}} is
-replaced with "(using PreferredSymmAlg (see {{sect-5.3.19.4}} and {{sect-d.5}})
-and a symmetric key derived from the CA's private KAK and the public key
-for which the certification request is being made)".
-Alternatively, the
-POP can use the POPOSigningKey structure
-given in {{RFC4211}} (where the alg field is DHBasedMAC and the signature
-field is the MAC).
-As a fourth alternative for demonstrating POP if
-the CA already has a D-H certificate that is known to the EE.

 The challenge-response messages for proof-of-possession of a private
+decryption key, key agreement key, and KEM key contains the encrypted
+challenge Rand.
+For decryption keys Rand is encrypted using the
-decryption key are specified as follows (see {{MvOV97}}, p.404 for
+public key for which the cert. request is being made (see {{MvOV97}}, p.404 for
 details).
+For private key agreement keys Rand is encrypted using PreferredSymmAlg
+(see Section 5.3.19.4 and Appendix E.5) and a symmetric key derived from
+the CA's private KAK and the public key for which the certification
+request is being made.
+For private KEM keys Rand is encrypted using
+PreferredSymmAlg and a symmetric key derived from the KEM shared secret
+encapsulated using the public KEM key for which the certification request
+is being made.
 Note that this challenge-response exchange is associated
 with the preceding cert. request message (and subsequent cert.
 response and confirmation messages) by the transactionID used in the
 PKIHeader and by the protection (MACing or signing) applied to the
 PKIMessage.

+\< ToDo: As Challenge contains the encrypted Rand, it should be considered
+to also use EncryptedData instead of Octet String.
+But, I cannot say,
+of the direct POP is used in current implementations and if this change
+makes sense. >

 ~~~~ asn.1
   POPODecKeyChallContent ::= SEQUENCE OF Challenge